colinSchofield/zai-weather/README.md

 #### Test Cases

-During the design and coding of this service, particular attention has been paid to TDD, resulting in the creation of **18** Unit Test cases.
+During the design and coding of this service, particular attention was paid to TDD, resulting in the creation of **18** Unit Test cases.

-The code coverage was run, revealing that the average code coverage was **91%**.
+The code coverage results showed **91%**.

 ### Issues & Assumptions

-In this section I will highlight a couple of issues that I was considering during the development of this service.
+In this section, I'll mention a few issues and assumptions I considered during development.

-I was mindful of keeping my solution as simple as possible, as per the requirements, without going overboard ([Yagni](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)).

 1. The program was developed using Idiomatic Go and was kept clean, clear and as simple as possible with comments provided when deemed appropriate.

-2. Where appropriate, configuration values have been used (such as the TTL of the cache, the web access keys etc).
+2. Where suitable, configuration values were used (such as the TTL of the cache, the web access keys etc).
 These were specified as environment variables, as a convenience to Docker integration.

 3. Docker was used during development.
 This was to make the service easily includable in a production environment (i.e. We may want to load it onto EKS, ECS, Fargate, Lambda etc).

 4. The task involved two 3rd party weather providers (a primary and a fail-over).
 I considered the scenario where either the primary or *both* the primary and fail-over went down.
 This would potentially lead to a double timeout of over six seconds per request(!)
 To mitigate against this, the [circuit breaker design pattern](https://en.wikipedia.org/wiki/Circuit_breaker_design_pattern) was employed.

+5. The fail-over service needed to have its value of wind speed converted from m/s to km/hr.

-5. Whenever possible go libraries have been used -- [Gin](https://gin-gonic.com) for the HTTP Web framework, [Resty](https://dev.to/ankitmalikg/go-how-to-use-resty-2pmg) for the REST client, [go-cache](https://github.com/patrickmn/go-cache) for the software caching and [gobreaker](https://dev.to/he110/circuitbreaker-pattern-in-go-43cn) for the Circuit Breaker.
+6. Whenever possible go libraries were used -- [Gin](https://gin-gonic.com) for the HTTP Web framework, [Resty](https://dev.to/ankitmalikg/go-how-to-use-resty-2pmg) for the REST client, [go-cache](https://github.com/patrickmn/go-cache) for the software caching and [gobreaker](https://dev.to/he110/circuitbreaker-pattern-in-go-43cn) for the Circuit Breaker.

-6. If the service requires CORS (Cross-Origin Resource Sharing) access, then this could be provided for in Gin with a Middleware HandlerFunc.
+7. If the service requires CORS (Cross-Origin Resource Sharing) access, then this could be provided by Gin.

 ### Scalability and Reliability

-1. The scalability of the service could be improved by adding horizontal scaling behind a load balancer and through fine tuning the cache TTL.
+1. The scalability of the service could be improved by adding horizontal scaling behind a load balancer and through fine-tuning the cache TTL.

 2. To gain *more* performance, would require a design discussion, but here is what I am thinking.
 Each request should **not** require a callout to a 3rd party provider.
-Instead, just before the cache is going to expire, a request is made that gathers **all** the cities in Australia and store this information.
-This would much more efficient and would provide instant access for our callers.
+Instead, just before the cache is going to expire, a request is made that gathers **all** the cities in Australia and stores this information.
+This would improve efficiency and provide instant access for our callers.

 3. Alternatively, rather than *polling* our providers, it might be possible to subscribe to a weather broker and receive notifications when a weather change has occurred.
 Then the *latest* information could be updated from the weather providers.